Dormilich/ripedb-client/README.md

 In order to create the HTTP connection with the RIPE REST Service you need to create a connection object that implements the `ClientAdapter` interface.
-Depending on your PHP version or your own preference you can use any existing library or write one using PHP’s curl or socket functions.
+Depending on your PHP version, or your own preference you can use any existing library or write one using PHP’s curl or socket functions.

-If you’re not convienient doing this you can use the `Guzzle6Adapter` from the `tests/Test` folder (although you might want to change the namespace).
+If you’re not convenient doing this you can use the `Guzzle6Adapter` from the `tests/Test` folder (although you might want to change the namespace).
 However, be aware that Guzzle 6 requires PHP 5.5 or above.